Family law is a multifaceted and emotionally charged area of legal practice. One of the most critical and urgent aspects within this field is the…

 I was in Court recently on the first Mention date of an application by the husband seeking Orders for the division of the net matrimonial assets of his relationship with my client.

-Both parties sought Interim Orders relating to each obtaining certain items of furniture and chattels, prior to a final resolution of the division of their assets.
+Both parties requested Interim Orders to acquire specific items of furniture and personal property before reaching a final decision on the division of their assets.

 Extensive negotiations took place on the morning of the Court Hearing between myself and the solicitor acting for the Applicant.
 Finally, the parties were able to agree on the husband retaining certain items of property and my client retaining certain items as well.
 The parties were able to resolve their Interim Applications.